- What is Change Management?

 Supporting change is not about ticking boxes on a project plan.

-The building bridges, creating meaning, restoring trust.
+It's about building bridges, creating meaning, restoring trust.

-Le Saule Rieur accompanies organizations with a human, systemic and grounded approach.
+The Laughing Willow accompanies organizations with a human, systemic and grounded approach.

 Our coaches are certified and supervised, and know how to navigate in complex, multicultural and fast-moving environments.

-Want to talk about it?
 Let's talk about your context.